How to publish your novel (step-by-step instructions)

 Q: Any advice on characters?

 Figure out who your characters are, and why they act the way they do.
 Understand them.
-Too often I encounter characters in books that supposedly are clever (the author says so) but who have a habit of doing unintelligent things, and afterward never reflect on their behavior (that was a mistake,) make excuses for themselves (I know eating so much was wrong, but I’m feeling sorry for myself, so it’s all right,) or try to change (never again!)
+Too often I encounter characters in books who supposedly are clever (the author says so) but who have a habit of doing unintelligent things, and afterward never reflect on their behavior (that was a mistake,) make excuses for themselves (I know eating so much was wrong, but I’m feeling sorry for myself, so it’s all right,) or try to change (never again!)

-If you want stupid characters then fine, they can work great in a story, but readers want you to be honest about it.
-“Show don’t tell.”
-Don’t write “she was a brilliant doctor,” instead show it through her actions or in dialogue.
+If you want stupid characters…fine.
+They can work, but readers want you to be honest.
+Don’t write, “She was a brilliant doctor.”
+Show it through her actions or in dialogue.
 If you tell me a character is a certain way and then disprove it by the actions, it is annoying.

 Answer these questions about each of your characters: what does the character want most in life at the beginning of the story, what kind of education does the character have, what kind of job, important relationships - family/friends/job/school, quirks, drives, looks, age, clothing, sex, likes/dislikes, faith.
-This makes it so much easier to decide on how the character will react in any given situation throughout your story, and for you to figure out how the story might change the character, in a way that creates an interesting characters arc (hopefully something the reader will want to read and engage emotionally in.)
+This makes it so much easier to decide how the character will react in any given situation throughout your story, and for you to figure out how the story might change the character, in a way that creates an interesting character arc (hopefully something the reader will want to read and engage emotionally in.)

 Q: What about magic systems?